sachinsu/sachinsu.github.io/content/posts/restapiversioning.md

 * Consistency with other Services
 * Is the Service/API sustainable over time i.e. API must be able to grow/version over time without breaking customer apps

-In no way, the above covers all the points covered in the Video series.
-So if you are interested, check it out [here](https://www.youtube.com/watch?v=9Ng00IlBCtw).
+In no way, the above covers everything available in the Video series.
+So do check it out [here](https://www.youtube.com/watch?v=9Ng00IlBCtw).

 ### Useful References